JaredHGray/startup/README.md

 - App creates global leaderboard and calculates positions based on time and number of questions answered
 - All users can view the global leaderboard
 - Users have the ability to friend each other and receive notifications about each other's game progress

+##Things Learned from Simon
+- A cloud server can only handle so much space taken up by images.
+It's smart to re-size and reduce resolution before uploading.
+- New HTML commands learned: <hr />, <sup>, <th>
+- Formatting is most likely going to change during creation as you have new ideas and introduce new CSS and JS code.
+That's good!